ECON 3034: Economics of Poverty and Discrimination

 Poverty and discrimination are two of the most important social issues of our day, and this course allows students to examine these issues in depth, while also identifying how they intersect.
 This course will serve students of all majors.
 Regardless of their field of study or their eventual employment, students will benefit from understanding the issues of poverty and discrimination, including causes and possible solutions.

-ECON 3034 is a foundational course for the Global Business Practices to Improve the Social Condition Pathways minor.
+ECON 3034 is a foundational course for the Global Business Practices to Improve the Social Condition Pathways minor and an elective in the Housing and Society Pathways minor.

 Prerequisite: ECON 2005